Please remember that an au pair is an extra pair of hands living in your home – not an employee or servant.

 Explain things as clearly as possible (not louder!) and if s/he still does not understand it will be necessary to write down what you are saying so they can consult a dictionary.
-Watching television can also be a good way to help them improve their English quickly, so a television in his/her room is recommended as well as free wifi access.
+It is important that the au pair has access to wifi and any other perks such as netflix is a bonus that would be appreciated if you have a family account.

 Communication and mutual respect is the key to a happy relationship.

 Be prepared to invest plenty of time in the first few weeks whilst your au pair adjusts to a new culture and language differences.

 A happy au pair can be a huge benefit but it can take a degree of time and effort from both sides.
 As long as the au pair does not think she is on holiday and you do not think you have a full time cleaner or childminder, it will work out well!

 If you treat the au pair as you would the daughter of a friend then she should feel welcome and at home with you.

 Take care to show your au pair what you require and to carefully explain how you like things to be done.
 Write down any instructions so s/he can consult with a dictionary.

 Do not assume that they are used to doing things the same way that we are.
 It is advisable to write a schedule of duties out so that you both know what is expected.

 Bear in mind that everything may be strange to him/her; from the way we bring up our children and their behaviour, to the food we eat.

 Although the early stages can be difficult, you will be amazed at the speed of improvement.